izzumhd/Assalaam_Robotics_Eduplay_2025/README.md

   17. Go to tab `Tools` then `Port`, Choose the existing COM (it depends on your laptop, generally it says COMx(ESP32 Family Device))
   18. Click the Upload button
   19. Wait for the Upload to be done
+  20. if it can't be uploaded, go back to step 9, change the board `ESP32C3 Dev Module` to `Adafruit QT Py ESP32-C3`
-  20. All's good, Your robot is on duty
+  21. All's good, Your robot is on duty

   *If there is a problem, ask to ur bro to fix it*